gioblu/PJON/examples/RPI/Local/ThroughSerial/BlinkTestReceiver/README.md

 Thanks to the addition of the [interfaces](https://github.com/gioblu/PJON/tree/master/src/interfaces), it is finally possible to use PJON on a Raspberry Pi (or more generally on a Linux machine).
-For now only the ThoughSerial strategy has been ported for Raspberry Pi.
 A library providing the low level methods is necessary, for now PJON works using `wiringPi` that should be already installed in the default raspbian distribution.

 If in your case it is missing, type `sudo apt-get install wiringPi`